 Your child will be very carefully prepared for surgery in the operating theatre.
 They will be put to sleep with a general anaesthetic.
 Altogether, this part of the operation may take up to 2 hours.

+What happens during surgery will depend on the type of surgery the child is having.
 Most children will have a small cut made in their skull, so that the surgeon can see their brain.
 The surgeon may then remove some bone.
 On rare occasions, and only usually in children older than 12 years, the surgeon may wake the child up during part of the operation.
-It is done so that they can find the part of the brain that controls language and movement.
+This is done so that they can find the part of the brain that controls language and movement.
 The surgeon will explain to your child why this happens.
-Afterwards, the bone is replaced and fixed to the skull for healing
+Afterwards, the bone is replaced and fixed to the skull for healing.

 Most epilepsy brain surgery takes at least 4 to 6 hours, and sometimes longer.